 Electrical hazards arising from use of electrical cords and appliances This poses a risk of electric shock, falls, and fire.
 Secure loose electrical cords out of the path of travel.
 Provide employee training.
 Ensure that drop cords and extension cords are unplugged after use.
 Ensure that power strips and wall outlets are not overloaded.
 Avoidance when possible.
 Proper footwear.
 Thermal Hazards Poses the risk of sustaining burns.
 Provide and train employees how to us, approved fire extinguishers in accessible areas at Medic used structures and on ambulance units.
 Keep vehicles in good working order.
 Maintenance program for all shorelines and electrical appliances.
 Eye Protection.
 Proper footwear.
 Environmental Hazards Pose the risk of heat or cold related injuries.
 As well as other types of "exposure" illnesses or injuries.
 Provide adequate clothing for varying temperatures depending on the time of year.
 Make water easily accessible to crews working in hot environments.
 Properly maintain climate control units in buildings and in agency vehicles.
 Employee training for recognizing heat or cold related illness.
 Proper clothing for working in hot or cold environments.
 Proper footwear.
+Vehicle Operation Potential for physical harm secondary to vehicle crashes and near misses.
+Training for vehicle operations using MDD, defensive driving course.
+Enforcement of policies for safe vehicle operations.
+Paints Paints can be irritants to eyes, skin, and respiratory functions.
+Adherence to manufacturer guidelines for use.
+Purchasing practices, which include the use of low VOC paints.
+Proper workspace ventilation.
+Worker training.
+Safe work practices.
+Gloves, protective clothing, eye protection.

-Tool Use Potential for crush and penetration injuries.
+Tool Use Potential for vibration, crush, and penetration injuries.
 Use equipment with safety devices, ensure safeguards are used and in good order.
 Refrain from wearing jewelry, long hair, or loose clothing.
 PPE as noted in manufacturing guidelines.

-I acknowledge that I have read and understand this Risk Assessment.
-By signing, I agree to adhere to the requirements set forth in this document for the use of Personal Protective Equipment/Other Protective Measures.
+I acknowledge that I have read and understand this Risk Asso essment.
+By signing, I agree to adhere to the r requirements set forth in this document for the use of Person al Protective Equipment/Other Protecti ve Measures.
+Name Date